JTBrinkmann/ezpz-plug-exporter/README.md

 Don't try to be outsmart me and just follow the instructions.

 ### Problem: security concerns
 If you're wondering what this script does, and whether it might be malicious, just take a short moment and just look at the code (click ezpz-plug-exporter.js in the file-list above).
 It's very well annotated, so you don't need to be a rocket scientist to see that it doesn't do anything stupid.
-I just loads a list of resources (your user data, room history, etc, etc) and all of your playlists, bundles them in a ZIP and then downloads the ZIP.
+It just loads a list of resources (your user data, room history, etc, etc) and all of your playlists, bundles them in a ZIP and then downloads the ZIP.
 No bullshit, just a 1-Click-Download.

 ### It doesn't work on Safari / an old Internet Explorer
 You have no-one but yourself to blame, for using these bad browsers.
 "Safari is bad?"
 Yes.
 Yes it is.
 There's a reason websites like [safari-is-the-new-ie.com](https://www.safari-is-the-new-ie.com/) exist.
 Safari purposefully doesn't let you download the ZIP that this exporter creates.
 The Safari developers are aware of this issue, but they don't even want to fix it.